GaloisInc/helib-demos/README.md

 * simon.cry - Cryptol implemenation of SIMON64/128

-* rotations.cry - Cryptol verification that the rotateLeft implementation is correct

 * ntl.vector.h.patch - removes an unnecessary line in NTL that causes many warnings

 * makefile-helib - modified HElib makefile to use the locally built NTL